AWPL 2026(1)

 Taymans Michel & Cuvelier Sylvain

-A systematic and synonymic list of the Hesperiidae of Western Palearctic butterflies hyperlinked to the original descriptions (Lepidoptera, Papilionoidea)
+Toward a revised checklist of the Western Palearctic butterflies, hyperlinked to the original descriptions at species, genus and family level (Lepidoptera, Papilionoidea)

 Taymans Michel & Cuvelier Sylvain